-- A good institute will not only help you prepare appropriately but will also help you in improving your chances through a number of practice exams.
+5. A good institute will not only help you prepare appropriately but will also help you, through their GRE coaching and GRE classes, in improving your chances through a number of practice exams.

-- Try to drive your train of thoughts to positive direction with positive affirmations like “I can do it” “I am worth it”.
+7. Try to drive your train of thoughts to positive direction with positive affirmations like “I can do it” and “I am worth it”.

-- You don’t need to master concepts but acquaint yourself with the way they are tested.
-You don’t need to beat Einstein to crack the GRE, all you need to do is to approach the question in the most logical way.
+9. You don’t need to master concepts but acquaint yourself with the way they are tested.
+You don’t need to beat Einstein to crack the GRE; all you need to do is to approach the question in the most logical way.

 Taking the GRE is not a sprint but a full-fledged marathon.
-More the practice and training you have, better the chances of overcoming the anxiety and increasing the success rate.
+The more practice and training you have, better are your chances of overcoming the anxiety and increasing the success rate.